-The top drivers for people joining our Mediterranean Diet group include: doctors’ orders, high blood pressure, high cholesterol, scary health condition, , worsening health condition, want to look great, want to feel great, spouse or family pressure, and preparing for an upcoming event.
+The top drivers for people joining our Mediterranean Diet group include: doctors’ orders, high blood pressure, high cholesterol, scary health conditions, worsening health condition, want to look great, want to feel great, spouse or family pressure, and preparing for an upcoming event.
 Mediterranean Diet reviews have concluded that improving all of these things are possible with the Mediterranean Diet.
-In order to get started you will need to to leave your comfort zone and change effectively for long term success.
+In order to get started and change effectively for long term success, you will likely need to leave your comfort zone

 Now that you have decided to embrace the Mediterranean food diet it is time to make this change stick for good.
 Most of us benefit from support and guidance through transformation unless we are already adept at change.
 We know that saying and doing are two different things, making this change is an active enterprise, sitting back and being passive will not suffice.
 While some may find tossing out all non-Mediterranean Diet food is the best way to start the either /or mentality will make it difficult to recover from failing.
 Studies show that habits usually take weeks or more to firmly establish and will be particularly challenging between 3 days and 10 days after starting.
 Know that there will be resistance from your body as the drive to return to the familiar is overwhelming, even if the familiar is killing you.
 Making changes slowly may mean you won’t see results quickly enough to give you incentive to continue.
 Stick with whatever style will work best for you and your family if they are joining you.

 Self-help experts agree that willpower is a finite resource.
 We need willpower daily to get tasks done but it is energy that is consumed each time we use it.
 Know that even when we focus our energy and attempt to conserve willpower it will not be enough to alone is not enough to effectively make big changes like fully adopting the best Mediterranean Diet.
 The next step then is effective habit creation, which reduces the need to use limited willpower over time.
-A new habit transforms challenging new behaviors into easily achievable behaviors doable things by automating them and making them independent of our will power.
+A new habit transforms challenging new behaviors into easily achievable behaviors doable things by automating them and making them independent of our will power/ The remaining will power can then be used for other things.
+In addition the success of adapting without the “force of will” will add to will power reserves.

 Another effective way to conserve willpower while effectively adopting the Mediterranean Way of Eating is to change your mindset and identify as that person you want to be.
 That person won’t swing by the fast food place for fries on the way home, just saying to him or herself I am not someone who does that, or I make healthy choices and the results are plenty enough reward.